-What are colon polyps?
+What is a polyp or colon polyps?

 The colon is an important part of your digestive system and is shaped much like a long tube with wrinkled walls.
 It functions to reabsorb water, and to make and move solid waste from the body.
 A colon polyp is extra tissue that develops inside the large intestine.
-Most polyps do not pose danger.
+Most colon polyps do not pose danger.

-What are the varieties?
+What are the varieties of colon polyps?

 Most polyps are non-cancerous, or benign.
 However, some polyps can develop into cancer.
 Polyps smaller than pea-size are not generally dangerous.
 Even so, when they find them, Doctors routinely remove polyps and test them.
 Larger polyps may already be malignant or could become malignant in the future.
 There are three broad categories:

-Ordinary Polyp - Most polyps develop in people between the ages of 40 and 60.
+- Ordinary Polyp - Most colon polyps develop in people between the ages of 40 and 60.
 There may be only one or two and they can take ten years or more after forming to develop into a malignancy.
 There is a hereditary link, so if your parents or siblings have polyps, you are at an increased risk of developing them yourself.

-Hereditary Familial Polyposis - This is a true hereditary condition in which the entire colon is marked with hundreds or thousands of polyps.
+- Hereditary Familial Polyposis - This is a true hereditary condition in which the entire colon is marked with hundreds or thousands of polyps.
 They can start forming as young as ten years of age.
 This condition is not common, but nearly every Familial Polyposis patient will eventually develop colon cancer.
 The only reliable preventive treatment is a colectomy, or removal of the colon.

-Lynch Syndrome (Hereditary Non-Polyposis Colorectal Cancer) - This disorder involves the formation of large numbers of polyps and carries a high risk of cancer.
+- Lynch Syndrome (Hereditary Non-Polyposis Colorectal Cancer) - This disorder involves the formation of large numbers of colon polyps and carries a high risk of cancer.
 Although still a rare disorder, it occurs more often than familial polyposis but less often than ordinary polyps.
-There is a strong tendency for polyps to occur in close family members such as sisters, brothers, aunts, uncles and children.
+There is a strong tendency for colon polyps to occur in close family members such as sisters, brothers, aunts, uncles and children.
 More polyps are seen developing at an early age and cancer is seen at earlier ages as well, often starting in the twenties.
 In some families there is also an increased incidence of breast, ovarian, and other cancers, so it is important for all close blood relatives to be monitored.

-Who is likely to get polyps?
+Who is likely to get colon polyps?

-are age 50 or older
+- are age 50 or older

-have a family member who has had polyps
+- have a family member who has had polyps

-have a family member who has had cancer of the large intestine
+- have a family member who has had cancer of the large intestine

 - have a high intake of fatty foods